southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Gather the Necessary Information for an Application

 To obtain a license, both parties must provide some details about their identity and marital status.
-Some of the information that must be filled out on a marriage license application include:
+Some of the information that must be filled out on a marriage license application form includes:

 • Full name of both parties (first, middle, and last)